tomster/sourdoughdiary/README.rst

 Create an entry
 ===============

 Simply add files inside ``content/``, using the restructured text format.
+See the `docs for further details <http://docs.getpelican.com/en/3.1.1/getting_started.html#writing-articles-using-pelican>`_.

 Publishing